Display Options (Supplier Reports)

 Export to CSV (comma separated values)

-The report is delivered as a comma-separated text file (.csv) for importing into other software.
+Export to CSV delivers the report as a comma-separated text file (.csv) for importing into other software.

 Export to TSV (tab separated values)